rotheconrad/bacterial_strain_definition/README.md

 # STEP 03: Bootstrapped local minimum analysis

-Figures and code for this analysis on in the 03_Bootstrap_analyis folder.
+Figures and code for this analysis are in the 03_Bootstrap_analyis folder.

 The input is the all vs. all fastANI matrix used in step 01.
 The various scripts partition and subsample this data by species or local minimum signal.